kelwyres/Bactabolize/README.md

 A high-throughput genome-scale metabolic modelling pipeline.

-Bactabolize allows you to provide input genomes (annotated or unannotated) and rapidly construct strain-specific metabolic models using a reference model.
+Bactabolize takes as input a reference metabolic reconstruction and a query genome assembly (annotated or unannotated) and rapidly constructs a strain-specific metabolic model.
 Growth experiments such as Flux Balance Analysis (FBA) and Single Gene Knockout (SGK) analysis can then be performed on the models under a variety of growth conditions and mediums.